j5int/uct-maths-competition/docs/userdoc/admin.rst

     Assigns ranks to all students based on their score.

-    .. note:: The ranks are imported when a .RES file is uploaded.
+    .. note:: The ranks are imported when a Ranked.csv file is uploaded.
 However, if you wish to manually disqualify a student, you can delete their score (leave the field blank - which is equivalent to an 'ABSENT') and then use this function to re-rank the remaining students.

 - **Assign awards (regardless of selection)**